by Melissa Smith, Ed.D.Professor of ASL-English Translation and Interpreting Studies

 I am a full-time interpreting professor, and this is my public confession.
 I cannot teach students to interpret effectively.
 I am very good at my job, but the system of interpreter education is flawed.
 I have been recognized as Outstanding Interpreter Educator of the Year by Region IX of the Registry of Interpreters for the Deaf twice.
 On behalf of myself and interpreter educators around the nation, Deaf and hard of hearing students need your help to change interpreter education and ensure that our kids are getting the services they need.

 Below are seven important facts to get a clear picture of why interpreter education is failing.
 In case you don’t read to the end, I will begin with my final (and most important) fact:

-Fact 7: Assessments are designed to assess a student who is performing at grade level.
+Fact 7: Interpreting assessments are designed to determine if a candidate meets minimum qualification standards to interpret for a student who is performing at grade level.